top of page

 Tissue, Grafts & Cartilage Strategy

-This strategy keeps the natural support intact while providing safe, stable refinement.
+This strategy keeps the nose's natural structural support intact while providing safe, stable refinement.

-Dorsal & Radix Refinement - Fine Cartilage & 3D-Printed Splint Support
+Dorsal & Radix Refinement - Diced Cartilage & 3D-Printed Splint Support

-For patients seeking subtle bridge or radix enhancement without implants, I may offer a technique using finely prepared cartilage.
+For patients seeking subtle bridge or radix enhancement without implants, I may offer a technique using finely-prepared (aka diced) cartilage.
 This achieves natural dorsal contouring with minimal grafting, avoiding harsh edges or foreign materials.

 Together, these allow for refinement that feels natural, integrates with your own tissues, and supports long-term structural health